-WASHINGTON, April 8 .- Representative Lorrimer, of Illinois, is authority for the statement that Gen. Lee will make some startling disclosures before the Senate committee on forregarding the conspiracy to blow up the Maine.
-It was announced yesterfore the committee, but the nature of the testimony expected from him was not disclosed.
+WASHINGTON, April 8.-Represent-ative Lorrimer, of Illinois, is authority for the statement that Gen. Lee will make some startling disclosures before the Senate committee on foreign relations when he arrives here, regarding the conspiracy to blow up the Maine.
+It was announced yesterday that Gen. Lee would be called be fore the committee, but the nature of the testimony expected from him was not disclosed.
 "I understand that Gen. Lee is to supply the missing link in the testimony," said Mr. Lorrimer.
 "My information is that Capt.
-Sigsbee not feel at liberty to give them until fortifications and found them to be leases him from the secrecy imposed.
+Sigsbee States army, who has been in the city for the past several days, stated yes-not feel at liberty to give them until for the past several days, stated yes-terday that he had visited the island the person who gave them to him rethe best on the Atlantic coast.
+His visit was not an official one and he was only allowed to inspect the defences from a distance the same as any ordinary citizen.